Brian-MacCurtin/SQL-Layoffs-Project/README.md

 | 4    | Salesforce   | 8,000          |
 | 5    | Dell         | 6,650          |

-- There are some extremely well-know companies that were among the most layoffs in each year.
+- There are some extremely well-known companies that had the most layoffs in each year.

 - Only Amazon appears in two separate years.

-- As we saw earlier, 2021 had the least amount of layoffs, so top five total layoff companies had significantly fewer total layoffs compared to other years.
+- As we saw earlier, 2021 had the least amount of layoffs, so the top five total layoff companies had significantly fewer total layoffs compared to other years.

 #### Layoffs per Year by Industry
 ```SQL